codelab7-saga/training-angular-todo_list/README.md

   - Complete Tasks

 ### Introduction
- This is simple AngularJS based single page application. the purpose is learning Angularjs, This Application has a simple architecture which includes most of fetures of Angularjs.   this is best start if you are familier with javascript or jquery
+ ToDo List is a simple AngularJS based single page application.
+The purpose is learning Angularjs; This Application has a simple architecture which includes most of the features of Angularjs.
+This is the best start if you are familiar with javascript or jquery

-You can also:
+You can do:
   - Pull a request and make it simple to learn
-  - Change in code to test changes in behaviors
+  - Change in the code to test changes in behaviors
   - Use however you like

-> This repositery is been made when I was learning actually So,   Please correct mistacks and suggest solutions or if
+> This repository was created when I was learning.
+So, Please correct mistakes and suggest solutions or if
 > anything wrong

 ### Tech

-Dillinger uses a number of open source projects to work properly:
+Advance-ToDoList-AngularJS uses a number of open source projects to work properly:

 * [AngularJS](https://angularjs.org/) - HTML enhanced for web apps!
 * [Foundation 6](http://foundation.zurb.com/) - great UI boilerplate for modern web apps

-And of course Advance ToDo List in AngularJS itself is open source with a [public repository](https://github.com/pathusutariya/advance-todoList-angularjs) on GitHub.
+And of course, Advance ToDo List in AngularJS itself is open source with a [public repository](https://github.com/pathusutariya/advance-todoList-angularjs) on GitHub.

 ### Installation

-This code do not have any dependancy You can simply download it and put it in hosting `dir`. and you are ready to launch.
+This code does not have any dependency.
+You can download it and put it in hosting `dir`.
+And you are ready to launch.
-**Note-** If you wish to open it directly please remove `$http` and section for menu,
+**Note-** If you wish to open it directly, please remove `$http` and section for the menu.